cfengine/documentation/reference/components/cf-agent.markdown

 **Default value:** false

-**Description**: The `inform` menu option policy sets the default  output level \`permanently' within the class context indicated.
+**Description**: The `inform` menu option policy sets the default  output level 'permanently' within the class context indicated.

 It is equivalent to (and when present, overrides) the command line option '-I'.